yanxi853600/Download-model/README.md

 # Download model
-use URL to download the model in cloud.
+Using URL to download the model from cloud.

 # Environment
 * python == 3.6.9